eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 A history of requests and responses is useful to see what I just did, and to let me see what the tool thinks it has sent and received.
 But if I have proxy capability then I can use the Proxy to do this.

 Most people using the REST Clients will be using them in a commercial setting.
 It is important to look at the license of the tool.
 Some tools are 'free' but the license forbids use of the tool in a commercial environment without purchasing a license.

+I would rather tools did not send diagnostic information about how I use them to a server.
+If it does then I want an option to switch it off.
+What if there is a bug and it starts sending the actual requests and payloads?
+How can I fully trust the tool over time?

 ### Essential Features